 - Front Lip / Rear Diffuser / Side Splitters;

 Stage 1 soon became stage 2, which then soon became stage 3.
-I opted to go with Dinan kits throughout all this as it keeps the same warranty as the vehicle, and keeps the OEM warranty valid.
-It is limited, but the power and torque it puts down on the tires is more than sufficient for my needs.
-Of course with all this new power means I needed something to stop it better and faster, enter in the Brembo Big Brake Kit.
-Since I was then content with the performance, I had decided to give her a fresh new pair of shoes.
+I opted to go with Dinan kits throughout all this as it keeps the same warranty as to the vehicle and keeps the OEM warranty valid.
+It is limited, but the power and torque it puts down on the tires are more than sufficient for my needs.
+Of course with all this new power means I needed something to stop it better and faster, enter the Brembo Big Brake Kit.
+Since I was then content with the performance, I decided to give her a fresh new pair of shoes.
 With my JDM roots, I've always wanted to own a set of Volk wheels, the ZE40 just seemed to look and fit perfectly.
-The factory wheels/tires already seemed wide enough, so I just opted to go with a 0.5" increase all around and the right offset to fine tune it's fitment.
+The factory wheels/tires already seemed wide enough, so I just opted to go with a 0.5" increase all around and the right offset to fine-tune its fitment.
 Now she was complete.
 Or so I thought she was.

-Years passed, I realized I had too many toys and had to minimize.
+Years passed, and I realized I had too many toys and had to minimize them.
 So I opted to sell my project/show car, leaving me with only the F80.
 Once again I thought I was done w/ the scene.
-I purely drove her as a daily.
+I purely drove her on a daily.
 It's been months and months since she's even seen the track.
 The F80 truly became just a daily ut that the itch to work on something, that itch to create something, that itch to show something, was still lingering.
 It truly feels like a sickness I can never cure.
-It was during this time when I decided to turn the F80 into a show car.
+It was during this time that I decided to turn the F80 into a show car.
 She only needed a few pieces to make her "visually" complete.
-I have opted to install my favorite and most trusted air system, Air Lift Suspension.
+I have opted to install my favourite and most trusted air system, Air Lift Suspension.
 The Air Lift 3P Management is amazing, and their kit is just so easy to install, everything fits like a glove.
-To make an even more loud statement, I opted to team up with my favorite local wrap shop, PDX Wraps to design something crazy, unique, and LOUD.
+To make an even more loud statement, I opted to team up with my favourite local wrap shop, PDX Wraps to design something crazy, unique, and LOUD.

 When I look at the F80 M3, I see a legacy that I've always loved.
 It embodies a monster of an engine that resembled the inline 6 twin turbo gods... the RB26DETT and the 2JZGTE.
 It's one of the few vehicles coming out fresh from the manufacturing plant that still allows the driver to feel through the gears.
-It's lines and aggressive look reminds you of the old iconic Skylines.
+Its lines and aggressive look remind you of the old iconic Skylines.
 In my opinion... it could very well be the true R35 or the true A90.
-It followed through their footsteps, holding true to what a lot of us car enthusiaststill pine exists in modern/new cars.
+It followed in their footsteps, holding true to what a lot of us car enthusiasts still pine exists in modern/new cars.
 And that is how/why we arrived on the Japanese Samurai Themed wrap.
 And this is how she sits today.
 3 years in the making.

 I really want to say I'm done modifying her.
 But again, I know I have this illness that just doesn't seem to go away (lol).
 She already has the performance and the looks, what else can one ask for?
 Maybe a refresh on the wrap in a few years?
 Only time will tell!
 I do know I plan on keeping this car for as long as it lives.